JonnyAsh/ISS-Logbook/README.md

 ## 5.4 Bandit

 Bandit is security analysis tool for scanning source code in Python.
-It will produce a report based any vulnerabilities such as plain text passwords in the code.
-Ngetich (2021).
+It will produce a report based any vulnerabilities such as plain text passwords in the code (Ngetich, 2021).

 Install Bandit:
 `pip install bandit`<br>